Fleker/Gltn/_nightlies/docs/docs/00_Getting_Started.md

 * Simple API - Want to create a plugin?
 It's all simple JavaScript.
 There's no learning curve.
 * Open Source - Want to replicate a feature?
 Go as far into the Gltn source as you want to make an amazing project.
 * Store - Want to publish your extension?
 Send it to the Gltn Store and let others check it out.

+## *Getting Started*
+It's really easy to start using Gltn.
+Everything happens in the browser.

+### Setting Up the Environment
+#### Using a Server
+You may want to download the Gltn Editor and set it up on your own server.
+This will make it possible for you to install custom extensions and execute them in a real environment.
+With the source files, just upload them using FTP or a different way to a folder on your web server.
+Once that's complete, just open `edit.php` and you should have the full editor running.
+You can use the browser console to give commands for things like installing or executing a function.

+Alternatively, you can just host the plugins you want to run on your server.
+You can use the hosted editor, using the console to execute installation commands.

+#### Locally
+If you don't have a web server to try it out, Gltn should run fairly well locally in your web browser when you download the editor.
+You will be able to do a lot of interaction using the browser's console, such as installing local files and executing commands.

+The source files are readily available on GitHub.
+Just download a zip or fork the code to get a copy.
+Then, run `edit.php` in your browser locally and pretty much everything should work.
+Of course, some features such as the store and dictionary will be unaccessible locally.

+#### Read the Documentation
+There's a variety of plugin types you can develop for Gltn: formats, themes, dictionaries, panels.
+Each system is different in how they work and you should read the specific articles for more help on setting up your environment for a given plugin.
+Additionally, each section includes examples of already used code to help you get started, ideas for inspiration, and API guides and references.